 A creditors reconciliation statement is a document that compares the balance in your creditors ledger (your accounting system's record of what you owe a specific supplier) against the supplier's statement (their record of what you owe them).
 The purpose is straightforward: identify and explain every difference between the two balances.
 If the figures match, you have confidence that your records are accurate.
 If they do not, the reconciling items tell you exactly where to investigate.

 This is one of the most critical tasks in the creditors clerk role.
 A properly prepared reconciliation catches posting errors before they compound, surfaces missing invoices that would otherwise delay payment, detects duplicate payments that erode cash flow, and ensures your creditors ledger accurately reflects outstanding liabilities.
-In South Africa, accurate creditors records also carry a compliance dimension.
-Your VAT input claims to SARS depend on correctly recorded and matched supplier invoices.
-Incomplete or inaccurate creditors records create exposure during SARS audits, particularly if claimed input VAT cannot be traced back to valid tax invoices from verified vendors.
+In South Africa, your VAT input claims to SARS depend on correctly recorded supplier invoices that can be traced back to valid tax invoices from verified suppliers.

 Creditors reconciliation is typically performed monthly as part of the month-end close process.
 Reconciliations must be completed and reviewed before payment batches are authorised, since paying against unreconciled balances risks overpayment, duplicate payment, or settling amounts that include unresolved disputes.